imahfoudh/pdsnd_github/README.md

 Udacity Github Project - Bikeshare Python Project

 ### Description
-This Udacity project aims to test the knowledge of Git and Github using data from previous Python project.
+This Udacity project aims to test the knowledge of Git and Github using data from previous Python project and a source Github repository.

 ### Files used
 bikeshare.py